Yoast/wordpress-seo/readme.txt

 * Adds an alert to the Google Preview modal informing users about the future removal of that modal in favor of the new post settings modal.
 * Adds the `wpseo_sitemap_index_links` filter to enable adding links to the sitemap index.
 Props to [Joseph Paul](https://github.com/jsphpl).
+* Slightly rearranges the order of items in the Yoast SEO sidebar.

 = 14.9 =
 Release Date: September 1st, 2020